-Ms. Amrita Goldar is a Fellow at ICRIER.
+Dr. Amrita Goldar is a Fellow at ICRIER.
 Within ICRIER, she has worked on and led projects related to G-20 negotiations, municipal bonds for financing urban solar rooftop projects, climate change impacts on urban economic competitiveness, renewable energy technologies for telecom towers, and impacts of rationalizing fossil fuel subsidies in India.
 Her ongoing projects include working on financing India’s NDC commitments and studying the impact of renewable policies on jobs created in the economy and industrial competitiveness.
-She has previously worked as a Research Associate at The Energy and Resources Institute (TERI) wherein she worked on projects related to the fields of environmental federalism for the disbursal of Finance Commission grants based on states environmental performance, residential energy demand modeling and its climate change implications, and coal trade modeling for ensuring India’s energy security, among others.
+She has previously worked as a Research Associate at The Energy and Resources Institute (TERI).